ErreurDeSyntaxe/concentration/README.md

 ### Diary

 The project was fun, but I avoided parcel because it feels like a hassle more than a tool for now.
 That might change with larger projects.
 I'll keep an open mind.

+I had the hubris to write 'End project' as a commit.
+The sting of finding a bug afterwards might teach me a lesson.
+Maybe the price was not steep enough.
+Time will tell.